mkhateri/EMSR/README.md

 ---

 ## 📚 Citation
-If you find this work useful in your research, please consider citing our paper and starring our repository.
+If this work helps your research, please cite our paper and leave a ⭐!
 ```bibtex
 @article{khateri2024no,
   title={No-clean-reference image super-resolution: Application to electron microscopy},